What is Ensibuko Arts Foundation?

 Does Ensibuko Arts Foundation need financial partners?
 And how can this create impact?

 Yes, EAF needs financial partners.
 Over the previous years, Ensibuko Arts Foundation has been going through struggle to acquire the necessary resources to operate.
-When we receive the support, we will use it to acquire the necessary resources needed to replicate the project as well use the received resources to extend our impact to more vulnerable communities that haven’t been in our reach and that we create and maintain the impact within these communities.
+When we receive financial partners, we will use the funds to acquire the necessary resources needed to replicate the project as well use the received resources to extend our impact to more vulnerable communities that haven’t been in our reach and that we create and maintain the impact within these communities.
 Further more, we will use the support to maintain our ongoing channels and make them more impactful and accessible.

 Can researchers partner with Ensibuko Arts Foundation?

 YES, as an experienced arts movement, we know how powerful dance/arts are and if you intend to use arts as an approach to your research on environmental, health, human or other social issues, we are the partner you need.